40843245/PHP/basics/array/array.md

         $array= [1,2,3];
         [$x,$y,$z]=$array;
+## Swapping
+It is possible to swap two variables with packing and unpacking.
+It just hold one statement.

+For more details, see Example 13.

  ## NOTICE
 Here are several tips that we have to pay lots of attention on them.
 Although I mentioned most of them in other parts of this article, I want to tip them.